v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/set-up-atp-safe-attachments-policies.md

       - In the **Description** box, type a description like, Delivers messages immediately and reattaches attachments after scanning.

-      - In the response section, choose the **Dynamic Delivery** option. ([Learn more about dynamic delivery and previewing with ATP Safe Attachments](dynamic-delivery-and-previewing.md).)
+      - In the response section, choose the **Dynamic Delivery** option. ([Learn more about Dynamic Delivery and previewing with ATP Safe Attachments](dynamic-delivery-and-previewing.md).)

       - In the **Redirect attachment** section, select the option to enable redirect and type the email address of your Office 365 global administrator, security administrator, or security analyst who will investigate malicious attachments.